danodic-dev/jao-specification/README.md

 Here is an example of what the UI of Rushbeat looks like:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=iVOMaDSx6Us" target="_blank"><img src="http://img.youtube.com/vi/iVOMaDSx6Us/0.jpg" alt="Rushbeat Gameplay" width="400" height="240" border="10" /></a>

+Menus & Gameplay graphics have extensively used the JAO library.
+Every graphical component (except by the widgets in the settings screen) have been drawn and animated using JAO files (even music/sound is played back and defined inside the JAO files).